Run Like Hell: The Wall Tour

 During the previous song, "In the Flesh", a giant inflatable pig was released, which Waters refers to in a speech between both songs.
-The speech given varied slightly on each concert and therefore can be used to identify which show a recording came from.
+The speech given varied slightly at each concert and therefore can be used to identify which show a recording came from.
 On Is There Anybody Out There?
 The Wall Live 1980–81, the speech is a mix of the 15 June 1981 and 17 June 1981 speeches.
-It was sometimes introduced by Waters as "Run Like Fuck" and Waters and Gilmour sang alternating lines in the verses, while the vocal quartet of Stan Farber, Jim Haas, Joe Chemay, and John Joyce sang the choruses.
+It was sometimes introduced by Waters as "Run Like Fuck" and Waters and Gilmour sang alternating lines, while the vocal quartet of Stan Farber, Jim Haas, Joe Chemay, and John Joyce sang the choral part.

 During the song, the "surrogate band" (also referred to, in Nick Mason's book, as the "shadow band") are onstage with the Pink Floyd members and their quartet of singers.
 Both Andy Bown and Roger Waters play bass on this song.
 Bown plays the bass exactly as it was recorded—four quarter notes per bar, playing only roots, using the lowest possible root in drop D tuning.
 Waters, meanwhile, plays variations at key moments, plays whole notes while singing, and, during the "emptied out" section on D following the synth solo, Waters sometimes improvised high-pitched riffs above Bown's low D.

 Later tours

 Following Waters' departure from Pink Floyd, the song became a regular number in the band's concerts, usually ending the show and going over nine minutes long.
-One live version was used as the B-side to "On the Turning Away".
-The song also was the closing track on the live album Delicate Sound of Thunder.
+During their A Momentary Lapse of Reason Tour, the band recorded live renditions of the song.
+One live version was used as the B-side to "On the Turning Away", while it was the closing track on the live album Delicate Sound of Thunder (1988), recorded during the tour.
 Gilmour generally played an extended guitar introduction, sharing vocals with touring bassist Guy Pratt, with Pratt singing Waters' lines.
-In the 1994 tour, Pratt sometimes sang the name of the city where they were playing instead of the word mother in the line "...they're going to send you back to mother in a cardboard box..." – in the Pulse video (live at Earls Court, 1994), he clearly sings London.
-According to Phil Taylor, David Gilmour played Run Like Hell on a Fender Telecaster guitar tuned to a drop-D on the 1994 tour.
+In the Division Bell Tour, Pratt sometimes sang the name of the city where they were playing instead of the word "mother" in the line "...they're going to send you back to mother in a cardboard box..." – in the Earls Court concerts that closed the tour, he sings "London", as chronicled on the Pulse video and album.
+According to Phil Taylor, David Gilmour played "Run Like Hell" on a Fender Telecaster guitar tuned to a drop-D on the tour.